 2. Programmatic direct

-Unlike the concept of real-time bidding, programmatic direct is a traditional method in a modern world.
-With its help, you can ensure ads in the chosen places.
+Unlike the concept of RTB, programmatic direct is a traditional method in a modern world.
+With its help, you can ensure ads are shown only in the designated spaces.
 Most of the big publishers sell their ad space via this method.
 To make it more useful for the buyers, the publisher supplies them details about its visitors which enhances the visibility of the ads.

 Components of a DSP